utshomax/postman-docs/src/pages/docs/live-insights/live-insights-gs.md

 1. Get the collection ID and your API key.
 Then, run the configuration script.

-    Select your Postman collection and then **Info** in the right sidebar.
+    Select your Postman Collection and then **Info** in the right sidebar.
 Then, copy the collection ID.

     ![Get the collection ID](https://assets.postman.com/postman-docs/v10/live-insights-collectionID-v10-19.jpg)